cms-tau-pog/TauFW/Tau_Trigger_SF/Readme.md

 ## Notes

 - Make sure to replace `<username>` with your CERN username in all EOS paths.
-- Make sure to replace {year} with the desired year that you want to run on in each line where specified.
+- Make sure to replace 2024 with the desired year that you want to run on in each line where specified.
 - Ensure that your `x509` proxy is valid and you have EOS access.
 - The batch configuration scripts are located in:
   ```